-Today we published In them, we reveal how easy it is to use the company’s fitness app to find the names and home addresses of intelligence agents, people who work at sites where nuclear weapons are stored, and military personnel on assignment.
+Today we published our articles on Polar.
+In them, we reveal how easy it is to use the company’s fitness app to find the names and home addresses of intelligence agents, people who work at sites where nuclear weapons are stored, and military personnel on assignment.
 Not just in the Netherlands, but worldwide.

 This information is vital to the public interest.
 Our investigation exposes an immense and existing risk, namely that Polar and other fitness apps can unwittingly reveal the names and addresses of people who absolutely should not be identified.
 This can endanger the lives of soldiers and their families, compromise military operations, and jeopardize national security.
 These people truly do have something to hide.